AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/rate-limits/index.md

 # Rate Limits

-Adobe Firefly API places limits on the volume and frequency of API calls
+Adobe Firefly API places default rate limits on the volume and frequency of API calls.
+Contact your account manager to request higher rate limits if needed.

 ## Summary of Rate Limits